thippeswammy/dSPACE/README.md

 ## Additional Notes

-- Ensure Arduino sketch is correctly configured to interpret the signal range and control outputs based on the model.
+- Ensure the Arduino sketch is correctly configured to interpret the signal range and control outputs based on the model.
 - Regularly save and version control the Simulink model and ConfigurationDesk setup to track changes.